Our Scientific Approach:

-- Molecular Mechanisms: We are using human and animal models to determine how mutations we have discovered affect disease pathogenesis.
+- Disease-Relevant Molecular Mechanisms: We are using human and animal models to determine how T cells contribute to disease pathogenesis.
+Currently, the primary foci are cancer and autoimmune or autoinflammatory diseases.

 - Clinical Translation: We are actively studying methods to translate our findings into clinically useful biomarkers and novel therapeutics.